loadletter/multi-screensaver/README.md

 #### Installation on a system with xscreensaver (XFCE4, lxde, ...)
  - Copy the executable "multi" to somewhere in you $PATH, ie: ```sudo cp multi /usr/local/bin/hmx12multi```
- - Overwrite/create the configuration file with ```echo 'programs: hmx12multi'~/.xscreensaver.conf```
- - To have nice menu settings also copy the .xml file ```cp hmx12multi.xml /usr/share/xscreensaver/config/```
+ - To have nice menu settings also copy the .xml file ```sudo cp hmx12multi.xml /usr/share/xscreensaver/config/```
  - Run the xscreensaver settings aka ```xscreensaver-demo```
  - The screensaver should be in the list

 #### Installation on a system with mate-screensaver (MATE Desktop)
  - Copy the executable "multi" to the screesaver dir ```sudo cp multi /usr/libexec/mate-screensaver/hmx12multi```
- - Edit the command line args at the Exec= line in hmx12multi.desktop to change the number of multis
+ - Edit the command line args at the Exec= line in hmx12multi.desktop to change the number of multi
  - Copy the .desktop file ```sudo cp hmx12multi.desktop /usr/share/applications/screensavers/```
  - Run the screensaver settings
  - The screensaver should be in the list (background will be black)